MartaKrawczy/openSpace/README.md

-Model of booking desk in Open Space.
+Model of booking desk on Open Space.